sourcehut-mirrors/chawan/doc/architecture.md

 Explanation for the separate directories found in `src/`:

-* bindings: bindings for various C libraries.
-(Not wrappers, just the plain C API as Nim procedure prototypes.)
 * config: configuration-related code.
 Mainly parsers for config files.
 * css: styling-related code; CSS parsing and cascading.
 * html: DOM building, DOM functions, the DOM itself, forms, etc. Note that it